dnikic/terminal-developer-workflow/README.md

 Use arrows or jk to navigate up and down and enter to open a file as buffer You can make the opened quicklist editable with command :set modifiable
-To remove all lines with "Binary File" text use command :g/Binary File/d
+To remove all lines WITH "Binary File" text use command :g/Binary File/d
+To remove all lines WITHOUT "Binary File" text use command :g!/Binary File/d
 Switch between opened buffer as window and resaults window Control ww
 Close current window